mozilla-services/qdo/docs/config.rst

     The :term:`resource specification` for a Python job context (manager).
     For example: `qdo.worker:dict_context`

+job_failure
+    The :term:`resource specification` for a Python exception handler.
+For example `qdo.worker.default_failure`.

 ca_bundle
     Path to a private certificate used for SSL connections, in addition to all officially signed ones.